-A total of 41 mentees have been seen as of 6/30/22.
-Our goal was 20; 205% of goal reached.
-781 sessions have been conducted as of 6/30/22.
-Our goal was 330; 236% of goal reached.
-During summer mentoring, which ended before 8/31/2021, 7 youth and 11 summer mentoring group sessions were conducted with a goal of 5 youth (140% of goal) and 12 sessions (92% of goal).
+A total of 17 mentees have been seen as of 9/30/22.
+Our goal was 20; 85% of goal reached.
+27 sessions have been conducted as of 9/30/22.
+Our goal was 330; 8% of goal reached.
+During summer mentoring, which ended before 8/31/2022, 8 youth and 30 summer mentoring group sessions were conducted with a goal of 5 youth (160% of goal) and 12 sessions (250% of goal).

-Outcome: Ongoing survey results reveal 86% of participants reported increased selfesteem; goal was 85%.
-Additionally, 84% reported increased perception of a strong social support system; goal was 85%.
-Finally, ongoing survey results reveal that 81% of mentees report progress toward the achievement of a personal goal.
+Outcome: As of 9.30.22 Surveys have not yet been completed for summer mentoring.
+Initial surveys have been taken for mentees that began in September.
+Ongoing survey results reveal 0% of participants reported increased self-esteem; goal was 85%.
+Additionally, 0% reported increased perception of a strong social support system; goal was 85%.
+Finally, ongoing survey results reveal that 0% of mentees report progress toward the achievement of a personal goal.
 The goal was 85%.
 Effective goal setting and measuring was implemented this quarter and is an ongoing area of focus.
 Related to the first two metrics, it appears that many initial surveys reflected unrealistically high scores regarding those measures.
 The theory is that as the mentoring relationship deepened, the scores were more reflective of the actual value.
 If this theory bears out, the percentage will increase during the next review period after the mentoring relationship has had further impact.

 The Bridge Youth and Family Services Mentoring program has taken this opportunity to increase the use of measureable goals, as well as to formalize and streamline the documentation process.
 These two improvement plans work in concert with each other to create a comprehensive documentation chart that follows the mentee from referral, engagement (with both the family and the mentee) and assessment, to goal setting, weekly sessions, documentation, and finally to termination and a thorough closing summary.
 At this point, all new documentation has been integrated.
-A workshop on

-SMART goal setting has increased the quality of goal setting across all mentoring relationships.
+A workshop on SMART goal setting has increased the quality of goal setting across all mentoring relationships.
 All goals have been written with measurement in mind - they are not always easily measureable, and this will be an area for continued improvement through coaching, training and monitoring.